The Genetics Center, Inc. Address, phone, and fax

 Who should be concerned about chromosome abnormalities?

-Every pregnant woman should be.
+Every pregnant woman.
 Most babies with chromosome abnormalities have serious birth defects and significant developmental disabilities.
 Amniocentesis used to be offered mainly to women age 35 or older, but 80% of babies with Down syndrome are born to women under age 35.

 How does screening work?